Notchibby/Social-network-backend/README.md

 # Social-network-server [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 ## Introduction
-This project aims to promote and reinforce our understanding of creating a functional server using the a non relational database aka mongoose.
-This project models a socail network server in regards to how the users have different thoughts which contains reactions from other users.
+This project aims to promote and reinforce our understanding of creating a functional server using a non relational database aka mongoose.
+This project models a social network server in regards to how the users have different thoughts which contains reactions from other users.

 ## Table of Contents